ThingSet/thingset.github.io/existing_standards.md

 ToDo:

 - Publish/subscribe and request/response pattern
-- High level protocol specified, useable with different base layers
+- High level protocol specification, useable with different base layers

-One important difference compared to other protocols (CANopen or RV-C) regarding energy management: Battery requests to be charged (vs. chargers are configured to deliver current).
+One important difference compared to EnergyBus regarding energy management: Battery requests to be charged (vs. chargers are configured to deliver current).
 This allows master-less operation.

+A similar approach is already implemented in RV-C (message type *DC Source Status 4*) and might be adapted.